dannydi12/pi-led-server/README.md

 npm --version
 ```

-Also ensure that you have Python 3.x running on your Raspberry Pi.
+Ensure that you have Python 3.x running on your Raspberry Pi.
 You can check that by running:

 ```
 python --version
 ```

-Also check for Python's package manager, pip.
+Check for Python's package manager, pip.

 ```
 pip --version